 From our colorful traveling armoire, patients and their siblings are able to choose and keep a brand new costume and accessories, hold a parade in the halls and enjoy the snacks, crafts and goody bags we supply.
 For many of these children, Chelsea’s Closet may be one of the only activities to draw them out of their room in days.

-Our organization has grown considerably in three years, and we serve more than 900 children annually.
-But, tremendous opportunity remains, as we work to build our volunteer base, sustain our operating expenses and reach more children in more hospitals.
-Most of our funds are raised through our annual Masquerade Ball, but we also seek sponsorships, grants and private donations.
+Our organization has grown considerably in nine years, and we serve more than 2,300 children and their families annually.
+But, tremendous opportunity remains to partner with CHF, as we work to build our volunteer base, sustain and grow our Chelsea’s Closet program and reach more children in more hospitals.

 Please join our cause and help us to inspire hope and healing through dress-up and play.
 See how you can help in our “Get Involved” section.